26 Things People Say That Are Signs of Cheating

 "Why does it matter where I'm going?"

-When your partner suddenly starts to becomes secretive about where they’re going and what they’re doing, it could be because they’re sneaking around behind your back.
-Often your partner will not only become private about their life, but will also get defensive and shift the blame when you bring it up, saying things like “Why do you care?” and “It’s none of your business where I am all the time!”
+When your partner suddenly starts to become secretive about where they're going and what they're doing, it could be because they're sneaking around behind your back.

 "I'm so sick of this!"

-Instead of trying to resolve the problems in their current relationship, many people will use cheating as an opportunity to start something with a completely clean slate.
-“The assumption is that the partner won't understand and/or won't make the necessary changes to meet the person's needs," says Henry, “and instead of taking the risk, they delight in the ease of creating something else with a person they have less investment in and less history with.”
+Someone who's committing infidelity probably isn't trying to resolve the problems in their current relationship.
+"The assumption is that the partner won't understand and/or won't make the necessary changes to meet the person's needs," says Henry.

 "What?
 I always take my phone with me to shower."

-If your significant other is cheating on you, then there is likely evidence on their phone of this infidelity.
-And because they don't want to get caught, they are going to guard this evidence at all costs, making sure to never leave their phone unattended—especially with you.
-If you suspect your partner of cheating, just ask to borrow their phone—their response should give you the answer you need.
+If your significant other is cheating on you, there's probably evidence on their phone.
+And because they don't want to get caught, they are going to guard this evidence at all costs.

-Living a double-life is no easy feat.
-And because a cheater has to juggle their life at home with their secret life behind-the-scenes, they will often forget what's happening in one life versus the other, leading to forgotten obligations, repeated conversations, and accidental slip-ups that are quickly covered up with yet another lie.
-And while you’re at it, watch out for the 40 Lies Everyone Over 40 Tells.
+Leading a double life is no easy feat.
+And because a cheater has to juggle their life at home with their secret exploits, they will often forget what's happening in one life versus the other, leading to forgotten obligations, repeated conversations, and accidental slip-ups that are quickly covered up with yet another lie.

 "I think I'm going to join a book club."